new-mind/pyjs/INSTALL.rst

   | It looks like you dont have c compiler on your system or mb in $PATH.
 Install compiler or edit $PATH variable
   | Ubuntu, for example:
   | ``sudo apt-get install build-essential``

+-
+    | checking for python2.7... no
+    | checking for python... no
+    | configure: error: python was not found in $PATH

+  | No python right version ^^
+  | ``sudo apt-get install python2.7``

+-
+    | Exception: Could not detect environment shell!
+    | configure: error: Python environment does not appear to be sane.

+  | ``export SHELL=/bin/bash``

+-
+    | configure: error: Your toolchain does not support C++0x/C++11 mode properly.
+Please upgrade your toolchain
+  | Upgrade toolchain for support C++11 dialect

 Second step
 ===========